 Criminal judicare funding was distributed in the following aid types.

-A total of 438 firms received payment for provision of criminal legal services.
+The number of firms receiving payment for provision of criminal legal services, reduced from 438 to 402 (8%).

 Children’s Legal Assistance was distributed in the following aid types.